-The mortality rate of the human race is still the same as it ever was: 100%, even with the COVID pandemic going on.
+The mortality rate of the human race is still the same as it ever was: 100%.
 Sooner or later, we all have to die.
 Some people die a sudden death; others after a short or long illness.
 The point is, we should always be prepared to die by striving to live in the state of grace.
 It is a good practice to say a heartfelt act of contrition before you go to bed at night.

 On pp. 352-353 of the Handbook of Prayers (Scepter Press), I found these inspiring prayers to help us prepare for the moment of death.
 These prayers typically follow the Stations of the Cross.